-Ans: Removal of waste materials from the body, time to time from anus is called egestion.
+Ans: Removal of waste materials from the body, time to time from the anus is called egestion.

 Ques 6: What are the steps of nutrition involved in animals?

-Ans: There is five steps of nutrition involved in animals.
+Ans: There are five steps of nutrition involved in animals.
 These are Ingestion, Digestion, Absorption, Assimilation and Egestion.

 Ques 7: What are Pseudopodia?